ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

     If action has result, then existing result will be removed and the new one will be set.

 !!! warning
-    You can call this method for not finished, but initiated action only.
+    If you call this method for not finished, but initiated action only, the this method will throw `utils::ExceptionInvalidState`.

 #### **FormResult**